blackeagle01/blackeagle01.github.io/_posts/2017-09-15-Deep Learning with MNIST.md

-This multi-layered perceptron after training for two hours on the datasets could only go upto 94%.
+This multi-layered perceptron after training for two hours on the datasets could only go upto 94% accuracy.
 The ConvNet trained for less than 5 minutes and went up to 95% accuracy!
 Behold the power of deep learning!

 Check out the source code [here](https://github.com/blackeagle01/MNISTDeepLearn)!